zectorpt/mailsearch/README.md

 If you want to improve it: <br />
  1 - Next step is to split the huge file (with split for example) that is downloaded and run parallel scripts to process it. <br />
- 2 - Choose How many levels of Links do you want download <br />
+ 2 - Allow user to chose how many levels of Links he want download <br />
  3 - Add more Search engines (the sintaxe change between Search Engines) <br />

 ----------------------------------------------------